 Welcome to all of our runners from Switzerland and from overseas.

 In September 1994 the Trail de l’Absinthe came to life.
 At the time, we were considered crazy – utopians – for setting out with the ambition of creating a race of this magnitude.
-Twenty-three years later the Trail de l’Absinthe is still going strong despite all of the numerous revolutions in the sport.
+Twenty-five years later the Trail de l’Absinthe is still going strong despite all of the numerous revolutions in the sport.

 We wish all of the runners a wonderful event and hope you take the maximum pleasure competing in this majestic, natural and distinct environment.
 Be ready to meet the green fairy at any twist or turn.
 She may even be able to help during the most difficult moments !

 Its hard to quantify, but it exists.
 This is the land of the Green Fairy, of dreams, of myth and legend, of spruce-topped mountains, of waterfalls and gorges, of luscious green forests and charming streams.
 Its like running through a scene from the Lord of Rings.
 Remote, rugged, with mystery always present.
 The 2020 race through its 111K course offers a wider range of natural wonder from cascades to cliffs to canyons and ever more challenging terrain.

 The Val-de-Travers (population 10,900) is located in the canton of Neuchâtel, Switzerland.
 The region is nestled in the valley of the Swiss Jura mountains and lies 30 minutes from Neuchatel ; 1 hour, 15 minutes from Geneva ; two hours from Zurich.
 Its most populous town is the watchmaking centre Fleurier.